 As a marketer, you may be tempted to innovate, but do so while coloring inside the lines in this case.
 We’re not saying you shouldn’t add a personal touch, but skip the graphics at this level and use very limited or no color.

 You may have hands-on design skills, so if you decide you want to create your own layout, use your knowledge of design principles to guide you.

 Now let’s break down the sections that comprise your resume and its content.

-Right at the top of your resume, clearly defined, and simply stated, goes your contact information.
-You want recruiters to know who you are, and to be able to grab the phone and call you in (or send that calendar invitation) for that interview.
+At the top of your resume—clearly defined and simply stated—goes your contact information.
+You want recruiters to know who you are and to be able to grab the phone and call you in (or send that calendar invitation) for an interview.

 This section should include the obvious: Your name, phone number, email, and LinkedIn URL.
 It’s fine to use your city and state.
-If you have a professional portfolio site that contains your marketing campaigns, you may consider adding it here, but if this section looks too busy, you can add that URL further down in your resume.
+If you have a professional portfolio site that contains your marketing campaigns, you may consider adding it here.

 Your Title and Summary

 Let’s get the easy part out of the way first.
-Your title should match the job you seek, so for you that means Chief Marketing Officer (or similar title) and any other specifics of the job.
+Your title should match the job you seek, so for you that means Marketing Executive (or similar title) and any other specifics of the job.

 Phrases Often Found in CMO Job Descriptions